ctm/mb2-doc/src/series/2023/wsop-style.md

 be watching the tables[^2] as I work in other windows.

-### No Late Registration (yet)
+### No Late Registration

-_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183), but it should be supported "soon" (with luck, within the first two weeks of this series).
+_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183).
 Because there is no late registration, the tournaments don't actually start until five minutes after the hour, but they start **exactly** at five minutes after the hour, so if you're going to play, register in advance and be sure that your registration check-box is checked.

 ### Rebuys instead of re-entries